kr-matthews/space-time-tagger/README.md

 - Session Detail screen to see/add/delete tags within a session.
 - Settings screen to toggle whether current location is stored in tags (requesting permission if necessary).
+- Allow app to run over the lock screen.
+- Optionally allow app to keep the screen on.

 Note: No data is persisted after the app closes.
 This will change soon.